letoram/cat9/README.md

 present the data within a job, and controls things like colour and formatting, optional elements like line numbers as well as wrapping behaviour.

+These have a separate config store that follows the pattern:

+    cat9/config/(basedir).lua

 The commands included in the default set are as follows:

 ### Input